 Pitocin is basically an artificial version of a hormone called oxytocin.
 Oxytocin is the hormone that a woman’s body releases at the end of pregnancy to stimulate contractions in the uterus muscles and begin the childbirth process.
 When Pitocin is administered into a woman’s bloodstream, it triggers uterine muscle contractions the same way as the natural hormone does.

-OB/GYN’s use Pitocin for 2 primary purposes: (1) to induce labor when a woman is long past her due date, and (2) to rapidly accelerate labor when things are not progressing fast enough.
+OB/GYNs use Pitocin for two primary purposes: (1) to induce labor when a woman is long past her due date, and (2) to rapidly accelerate labor when things are not progressing fast enough.
 Pitocin is administered intravenously through an IV device that automatically dispenses a set dose of the drug as directed by the doctor.
 Pitocin is the most widely used method of accelerating labor.

 Risks of Pitocin

-Pitocin is unquestionably a highly useful drug.
-It helps speed up delivery and avoid the risk of infections and other complications.
+Pitocin is unquestionably a beneficial drug.
+It helps speed delivery and avoid the risk of infections and other complications.
 Pitocin does have some inherent risks, however, because it can sometimes overstimulate the uterus muscles.
-If uterine contractions are too strong and/or too frequent they can potentially harm the baby.
+If uterine contractions are too strong and/or too frequent, they can potentially harm the baby.

 Since Pitocin stimulates contractions, doctors have to be very careful when using it.
-There are 2 main problems that arise with the use of Pitocin in the delivery room: (1) improper dosage, and (2) hyperstimulation.
+Two main problems that arise with the use of Pitocin in the delivery room that can lead to side effects that cause injury to the mother or child: (1) improper dosage and (2) hyperstimulation.

 Administering the correct dosage of Pitocin is very important because too much of it can make contractions too strong.
-The tricky part for doctors is that women tend to respond quite differently to Pitocin, so the correct dose is very case specific and must be custom tailored to each patient.
-Some women a very sensitive to Pitocin and only require a small amount, whereas others require larger doses.
+The tricky part for doctors is that women tend to respond quite differently to Pitocin, so the correct dose is very case-specific and must be custom-tailored to each patient.
+Some women are susceptible to Pitocin and only require a small amount, whereas others require larger doses.

-This is exactly why all hospitals have very strict protocol and procedures for administering Pitocin.
-They require doctors to start with a small dose then increase the amount gradually based on the patient’s response.
-The problem is that doctors and nurses in the delivery ward get busy and tend to just turn the Pitocin drip on and pay little attention to mother’s response until it is too late.
+This is precisely why all hospitals have stringent protocols and procedures for administering Pitocin to avoid an overdose.
+They require doctors to start with a small dose and then increase the amount gradually based on the patient’s response.
+The problem is that doctors and nurses in the delivery ward get busy and tend to just turn the Pitocin drip on and pay little attention to the mother’s response until it is too late.

-When too much Pitocin is administered, or if a woman over-responds it can cause a reaction known as “hyperstimulation” of the uterus.
-This involves uterus contractions that are much too strong and with not adequate rest time between contractions.
+When too much Pitocin is administered, or if a woman over-responds, it can cause a reaction known as “hyperstimulation” of the uterus.
+This involves uterus contractions that are much too strong and with inadequate rest time between contractions.

 Hospital Pitocin Protocols